Why won’t Quest let me enrol in a course?

-- Courses with lab components, particularly those with in person/on campus components, are limited in size to allow adherence to proper physical distancing guidelines for in person/on campus activity.
+- Courses with lab components, particularly those with in person/on campus components, are limited in size to allow adherence to proper physical safety guidelines.
 Overrides for enrolment in on campus courses or labs beyond the set capacity will therefore not be possible.

 - Online course capacities have been set at the highest practical number possible.
 There are factors such as number of teaching assistants, total enrolment across multiple courses (for some instructors) that are taken into consideration when setting course limits.
 The goal throughout this planning remains a quality teaching and course experience for students.